wolandark/wim/README.md

 <h5> Whats with the name?</h5>
 Woland's Vim = Wim.
 Get it?

-<h5> Why do you hate spacevim?</h5>
-I don't!
-In fact I find it amazing if it wasnt for the fact that the installation is done through a curl command and that I'll lose my regular vim hence why I call spacevim a parasite!<br>
 <h5> What features does Wim offer? </h5>

 - Fixed shared clipboard with desktop and other other apps<br>